 Jade plants require day-time temperatures between 65 and 75 degrees Fahrenheit, and night-time temperatures between 50 and 55 degrees.
-During the winter months, protect plants near windows by pulling the shades or moving them a short distance from the window.
+During the winter months, protect plants near windows from cold by moving them a short distance from the window.

 This thick-stemmed, fleshy-leafed plant needs bright sunlight and warm temperatures.
 A plant grown in sunny exposures can withstand higher temperatures than a plant grown in poor light.

 Keep the soil moist, but not wet.
-Soak the soil thoroughly with each watering to keep soil moist, but do not water too frequently, as wet soil may result in root rot.
+Soak the soil thoroughly with each watering to keep soil moist, pouring off excess water that accumulates in the saucer.
+Do not water too frequently, as wet soil may result in root rot.
 Conversely, don't allow the plant to become excessively dry.
+Typically, jade plants require more water in spring and summer during their active growth, and less water during winter.
 Lack of water often results in dwarfing, foliage spotting, leaf drop, and, eventually, death.
 If your plant requires watering more than once a day to stay moist, transplant it to a larger pot.

 Fertilize your jade plants once every three months.
 Liquid fertilizer is easiest to apply, but be sure to follow the manufacturer's recommendations.
-Never apply fertilizer to dry soil, because it will result in root injury.
-Jade plants grow best in soil mixtures that contain 50 percent organic matter, so most commercial potting soils are satisfactory.
+Never apply fertilizer to dry soil, because it can result in root injury.
+Jade plants grow best in soil mixtures that drain well, specifically those that do not contain additives designed to retain moisture.